FrankC01/pysui/doc/source/pyconfig.rst

-GraphQL PysuiConfiguration
+PysuiConfiguration
-""""""""""""""""""""""""""
+""""""""""""""""""

-PysuiConfiguration is the GraphQL replacement for the legacy SuiConfig and this new class must be used when creating GraphQL clients and SuiTransactions.
+PysuiConfiguration is the gRPC and GraphQL replacement for the legacy SuiConfig and this new class must be used when creating GraphQL clients and SuiTransactions.